 The Volkswagen Group is well prepared overall for the future challenges pertaining to the automobility business and the mixed developments in regional vehicle markets.
 Our brand diversity, our presence in all major world markets, our broad, selectively expanded product range and pioneering tech-nologies and services put us in a good competitive position worldwide.
 As part of the transformation of our core business, we are positioning our Group brands with a stronger focus on their individual characteristics and optimizing the vehicle and drive portfolio.
 The focus hereby is primarily on our vehicle fleet’s carbon footprint and on the most attractive and fastest-growing market segments.
 In addition, we are working to make even more focused use of the advantages of our multibrand group by continuously developing new tech-nologies and our toolkits.

-We expect that deliveries to customers of the Volkswagen Group in 2019 will slightly exceed the prior-year figure amid continuously challenging market conditions.
+We expect that deliveries to customers of the Volkswagen Group in 2019 will be in line with the previous year amid continued challenging market conditions.

 Challenges will arise particularly from the economic situ-ation, the increasing intensity of competition, exchange rate volatility and more stringent WLTP (Worldwide Harmonized Light-Duty Vehicles Test Procedure) requirements.

 We expect the sales revenues of the Volkswagen Group and its Passenger Cars and Commercial Vehicles business areas to grow by as much as 5% year-on-year.
-In terms of the operating profit before special items for the Group and the Passenger Cars Business Area, we forecast an operating return on sales in the range of 6.5–7.5% in 2019.
+In terms of operating profit before special items for the Group and the Passenger Cars Business Area, we forecast an operating return on sales in the range of 6.5–7.5% in 2019.
 For the Commercial Vehicles Business Area, we anticipate an operating return on sales of between 6.0% and 7.0%.
 In the Power Engineering Business Area, we expect a distinctly higher operating loss than in the previous year amid a slight rise in sales revenue.
 For the Financial Services Division, we are forecasting a moderate increase in sales revenues and an operating profit at the prior-year level.